Hecate Enthroned: Elliot Beaver's departure and Embrace of the Godless Aeon: 2014–present

 They announced on their official Facebook on 7 July 2015 that Elliot had parted ways with the band.
 He was eventually replaced by Joe Stamps in late July.

 Since 2014, the band had been preparing for a new album, which was finally released 25 January 2019 by M-Theory Audio and titled Embrace of the Godless Aeon.
 Thus marks Stamps' first work with the group.

 In 2020 the band announced via Facebook that Gareth Hardy would be leaving the band.
 On 5 July the band announced that Matt Holmes would be the new drummer.

+On 20 October 2020 former guitarist and founding member Marc Evans was found dead at his home, having committed suicide by hanging.
+On 25 September 2023 former vocalist Jon Kennedy died, aged 46, following a car accident; his former bandmates from Hecate Enthroned and Cradle of Filth paid their condolences through their respective social media profiles.